-

 They grew under different conditions than today.

-Environmental changes affect tree behavior.
+Development, drought, and storms affect tree behavior.

-This can weaken roots over time.
+That can weaken root systems over time.

-Seasonal changes strongly affect tree stability.
+Seasonal changes play a big role in tree stability.

-Spring growth adds weight to limbs.
+New growth adds weight in spring.

 Summer heat can dry and stress older trees.